robwco/workshop-marketing/_posts/2015-06-14-freelancing.md

 That's hard to do when you are starving for work.

-## That’s why you should keep emailing leads even when you’re already fully booked.
+## That’s why you should keep emailing leads even when you HAVE work.
 It sounds simple but you probably don't it because finding new clients takes a lot of effort.

 And just thinking you can force yourself to keep up isn't the answer either.
 When you have work, by definition, you're more busy.